wrzeczak/wrzlib/README.md

 ### messages.h

 Messages is a set of macros for sending error, debug, warning, and todo messages with nice formatting.
-Error, debug, and warning messages (`eprint`, `dprint`, `wprintf`, and their respective `printf` versions) print to the console in a similar format to Raylib's console logging:
+Error, debug, and warning messages (`eprint`, `dprint`, `wprint`, and their respective `printf` versions) print to the console in a similar format to [Raylib's](https://raylib.com) console logging:

 ```
 WRZ: DEBUG: This is a debug message.
 These are toggled at compile-time with the -DDEBUG flag to gcc.